dpkreativ/dpkreativ/README.md

-Here’s a simple GitHub README bio based on your information:

----

 # 👋 Hi, I’m Divine Orji

 I’m a web developer with over three years of experience building clean, responsive web applications tailored to business needs.
 I have a passion for optimizing web performance and creating user-friendly designs that align with client goals.